salesforce/lwc/docs/restrictions.md

 ### Styling distributed nodes

 In WC, you can attempt to style root elements allocated inside an slot.
-In Raptor, that's considered a bad practice, and the `slotted` keyword is forbidden inside the CSS for the component.
+In Lightning Web Components, that's considered a bad practice, and the `slotted` keyword is forbidden inside the CSS for the component.
 The reason for this is that overriding styles defined by the owner of the slotted element is considered introspection, and therefore it is prompt for breakage.

 ## Events Restrictions